automated-assessment/nexus_monorepo/README.md

 CMD ["start"]
 ```
-To build the image for production, run `docker build .`.
+To build the image for production, run `docker build -t peer-feedback .`.
+`-t (--tag)` gives the image a name to refer to later.
 This is sufficient as the default place to look for the Docker file is `./Dockerfile`

-To build the image for development run `docker build -f ./Dockerfile-dev .`.
+To build the image for development run `docker build -f ./Dockerfile.dev -t peer-feedback .`.
 By using the `-f (--file)` flag, we can specify the location to the docker file.

 To run the container (a running image instance), an instance of a MongoDB, either locally
 or through Docker, will also need to be running, as peer feedback depends on using MongoDB as the data store.
+Trying to run `peer-feedback` without a mongo instance running, that it can access, will result in a
+`MongoError` being thrown.
 Node doesn't need to be running in Docker because the peerfeedback image is based on node.

-To run any of the images above, run `docker run .` or if you want to mount the code
+To run any of the images above, run `docker run peer-feedback` or if you want to mount the code
-directory to the volume for development only, run `docker run -v .:/src .` to mount
+directory to the volume for development only, run `docker run -v ${pwd}:/src .` to mount
 the current directory on the local machine to the `/src` directory in the container.
+We use `pwd` since the directory must be absolute, not relative.